Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 There are three main ways to distribute your awareness content:

 It’s best to use a diversified approach to drive traffic to your content.
 That way, you’re reaching people with different web preferences.
 One potential buyer might love social media, while another only uses Google.
 Of course, reference the map of your lead journey to see where your highest quality leads are coming from.
 Which traffic source brings in the most customers?
-Invest the most into that type of traffic.
+Invest the most in that type of traffic.

 To make an outbound lead generation funnel, you'll map the interactions your leads have with your brand from initial outreach to qualification as a sales qualified lead (SQL), which typically occurs over a call.
-This type of funnel is only important to those with an outbound lead generation process — usually B2B or high-price B2C products and services.
+This type of funnel is only important to those with an outbound lead generation process — usually B2B or high-priced B2C products and services.

 Here's an example of what an outbound lead funnel might look like: